Environmental and Energy Study Institute: Formation

 EESI grew out of the Environmental Study Conference (ESC), a bipartisan caucus of Members of the House of Representatives launched in 1975 by Rep. Richard (Dick) Ottinger (D-NY) and Rep. Alan Steelman (R-TX).
-Its founding staff director James H. Rathlesberger was recruited from the office of Rep. Henry S. Reuss (D-WI), who was also among the planners.
-Rathlesberger recruited a talented staff of five aided immeasurably by interns.
-ESC’s Weekly Bulletin, becoming known as “the Green Sheet,” was on Members’ desks before start of business every Monday morning, thanks to late Friday night hours by ESC’s staff and weekend production/distribution work by intern Edward V. Kislik.
-Special alerts, fact sheets, and meetings for Members and Congressional staff supplemented the weekly green sheet analysis of environmental bills in hearings and floor action.
+Its initial staff director/organizer James H. Rathlesberger (1975-76) was recruited from the office of Rep. Henry S. Reuss (D-WI), who was among the planners.
+Rathlesberger recruited a talented staff of five aided by outstanding interns.
+ESC’s Weekly Bulletin, “the Green Sheet,” was on Members’ desks before start of business Monday mornings, thanks to late Friday night hours by ESC’s staff and weekend production/distribution by intern Edward V. Kislik.
+Special alerts, fact sheets, and meetings for Members and Congressional staff supplemented the Green Sheet analyses of bills, hearings, and floor action.
 ESC grew to over 150 Members of the House in less than a year.
-Its heavily-attended Briefings for Congressional Staff included “Cancer and the Environment,” featuring expert speakers including Ralph Nader and Dr. Sidney Wolfe on January 12, 1976.
+Its heavily-attended Briefings for Congressional Staff included “Cancer and the Environment,” with expert speakers including Ralph Nader on January 12, 1976.
+This early impact aided Ottinger’s rise as a difference maker in the House.

 The ESC became bicameral in 1976 expanding the pool of unused “clerk-hire” funds from which to request staff salaries.
 This put the ESC on better footing though somewhat diminished the focus of serving House Members who had fewer staff than Senators.
 In 1984 the leadership of the Study Conference launched an independent non-profit, the Environmental and Energy Study Institute (EESI) to continue the Conference's mission to provide information and policy resources to Congress on energy and environmental issues.
 EESI was established as a separate and distinct 501(c)(3) non-profit, overseen by an independent board of directors, which included several Members of Congress.